salahbdg/VV-ESIR-TP2/exercises/Exercice5.md

 You may use [javaparser-starter](../code/javaparser-starter) as a starting point.

-# Answer Comparaison with 2 Project
+# Answer Comparaison with 2 Projects

+We generated Histograms that describe the Cyclomatic Complexity for 2 differents Open   Projects of Appache one is _Commons_Collections_ and the _second Commons_CLI_